GandhiNN/gandhinn.github.io/_drafts/2025-08-18-effective-memory-allocation-a-case-study-using-aws-sdk-for-rust.md

 2. A method-call, meaning the function takes the struct (either `self`, `&self`, or `&mut self`) as its first argument to return some value.
 One example of this is `vec.len()` method.

-Items (or structs) in AWS SDK for Rust usually has the same set of implementation method call with the attributes that they have (also a dedicated `builder()` method, which is useful if we want to instantiate a new item, but it's outside the scope of this post).
-It means that, if we use the above `Role` struct's attributes as the reference, this item will also have the following methods:

-Notice that the struct `Role` has methods which take reference to itself to retrieve its attributes' references.
-This is useful, for example, if we are creating an external function to retrieve the values of roles that we have in our AWS tenant and use them for further processing downstream.
+In the AWS SDK for Rust, most items or structs typically come with a consistent set of method implementations that mirror their attributes.
+These include accessor methods and a dedicated `builder()` function, handy for creating new instances, though that's beyond the scope of this discussion.
+Taking the `Role` struct as an example, you can expect it to provide methods corresponding to its fields, such as `role_id()`, which allows you to retrieve the value of the `role_id` attribute directly.

 **Notice:** The RTFM Section Ends.
 {: .notice}

 # Minimize Allocation by Using the Implemented APIs to Retrieve the Attributes
-To avoid extra heap allocation for the cloned `r` object, we can use the built-in methods already defined for the `aws_sdk_iam::Role` struct which takes a reference to itself (`&self`) as the first argument, which returns a reference containing the field's value.
-For example, the method `role_id(&self)` returns a `&str` containing the value of the `role_id` field.
+To avoid unnecessary heap allocations when cloning the r object, it's more efficient to utilize the built-in methods provided by the `aws_sdk_iam::Role` struct.
+These methods accept a reference to the struct (`&self`) and return a reference to the desired field, eliminating the need for cloning.
+For instance, calling `role_id(&self)` returns a `&str` that directly references the value of the `role_id` field, streamlining memory usage without sacrificing readability.

 Here is the updated code: